gquittet/angular-11-tdd-with-animations-and-translation/README.md

 - Setup configuration file of our unit test aka `tsconfig.spec.json`

-  Add the type node the `types` section to use node function like `require`
+  Add the type node in the `types` section to use node function like `require`

   ```json5
   {